 Planning your Scottish vacation and looking for ideas of ways to keep the kids happy in Scotland’s capital city?
-There is no shortage of things for the kids to do and many are great fun for the adults too!
-Here is my ultimate guide to Edinburgh with the kids.
+There are no shortage of things to do and many are great fun for the adults too!
+Here is my ultimate guide of things to do in Edinburgh with kids.

 This is one of my favourite attractions in Edinburgh and it’s brilliant for the kids (and adults too).
 Situated in what was once an old tenement block it started life as an outlook tower in the 1890’s.
 Each floor has a different theme including magic, optical illusions and 3D holograms.
 The Camera Obscura is in the Victorian rooftop chamber and the show is very likely to have the kids in stitches!
-Furthermore you get stunning 360 degree views from the roof top so the kids can play interactive games to their hearts content while learning at the same time and also getting pretty photos for Instagram.
+Furthermore you get stunning 360-degree views from the roof top so the kids can play interactive games to their heart's content while learning at the same time and also getting pretty photos for Instagram.
 Perfect.
-Camera Obscura

 Edinburgh is the best city in the world to spend New Years Eve, or as the Scots say “Hogmanay”, and with the airport a swift 35 minutes away from Princes Street on their brand new trams, and the train station and bus station right in the heart of the city, it has never been easier.

 Edinburgh comes alive during the Christmas season, a magical winter wonderland filled to the brim with festive cheer.
 But fantastic as it is, it is New Years Eve that things really get going.
 Here are my top 10 reasons to visit at this thrilling time of year.